DJ5555/musical-happiness/README.md

-# musical-happiness
-Count Data Analysis for Shopping Mall Visits
+# Count Data Analysis for Shopping Mall Visits

 In this exercise, we will apply regression models for count data, including a Poisson log-linear model and a negative binomial model to analyze a data set on the shopping mall visitation frequencies.
 The goal is to evaluate whether target marketing is effective in attracting consumers to visit the shopping mall.